We talked last time about how Light Summer conveys a professional, adult image with a palette that can feel like rainbows and fairy tales.

 Light Spring (of the 12 Seasons, this Neutral Season is mostly Spring with a little Summer) is in the same boat.
-Although creamier and less misty blue, you would use Light Spring’s palette to paint the Fountain of Youth.
+Although creamier and less misty blue, you would use the Light Spring palette to paint the Fountain of Youth.
 How we dress, how our faces and bodies look, it’s just the light we give off.
-Light Spring’s is the creamy green, pink, and white light of a tree in bloom (not just one little flower, as has been suggested :); this is the whole glowing magnificent tree, radiating a clear, young, vital light).
+Light Spring is the creamy green, pink, and white light of a tree in bloom.
+Not just one little flower, as has been suggested, this is the whole glowing magnificent tree, radiating a clear, young, vital light.

 Notice the perfection of the earrings, dress, sweater, both in style and colour.
 These people look younger than anyone else, for longer, a marvelous gift.
 But they don’t necessarily want others to think Barbie, Tinkerbell, cupcake, candy heart, Mother’s Day Cake, or anything else with a pediatric drift, when they assemble an outfit.
 This can be challenging with a palette that is sunny and delicate to the point of enchantment.

 Light bounces everywhere, though not full on squinty light.
 The overall feeling is distinctly warmer than Light Summer, but lightness of colour is shared as the most important aspect of perfecting skin tone.
 Every item need not be perfect, is not in the collection below, and will not be in stores.
 The overall impression pulls single items into a cohesive Light Spring feeling.

 Try not to get too playful.
 Though a coloured bag or jacket is so good on Springs, the brighter the colour, the plainer the style, at least for professional impressions.

 Make big use of neutrals, and remember that they are luminous too.